openhab/openhabian/docs/openhabian-amanda.md

 make sense to use a Windows protocol to share a disk from a UNIX server (all NAS) to a UNIX client (openHABian).
 If you don't have a NAS, DON'T use your Windows box as the storage server.
 Attach a USB stick to your Pi instead for storage.
 There's many more possible configurations, the software is very flexible and you can tailor it to your own needs if those offers do not match your needs.
-You could even usde it to backup all of your servers (if any) and desktop PCs, including Windows machines.
+You could even use it to backup all of your servers (if any) and desktop PCs, including Windows machines.
 Either way, it's not one-or-the-other, you can run multiple configs in parallel.
 But in any case, you will need to have a clone SD card with your CURRENT config.